williamsnell/ws_content/content/posts/entropy/index.md

 large x.
 N is the number of points, k is the k from K-nearest-neighbors, and \(n_x\) and \(n_y\) are the values described above.

+The reason we can just take an average over all our points without needing to weight by \(p(x)\) is because KNN naturally samples more in areas of high probability, and less in areas of low probability.
+Because each bin is dynamically constructed around points actually sampled from our distributions, the probability weighting happens for free.

 Again, this formula is not the most illuminating.
 We need to pick it apart to really understand what's going on.
 Recall that \(I(X;Y) = 0\) *if and only if* the two signals are uncorrelated.
 For our formula to equal zero, either \(n_x\) or \(n_y\) (or both) would have to be, on average, very close to \(N\), the total number of points.